Safety and security are increasingly becoing one of the biggest challenges for businesses and the communities they serve across the country.

 During this time, we have helped to create new partnerships; support existing schemes; learn from mistakes; develop effective initiatives; and helped to develop standards to protect businesses and communities.
 This experience has placed us in the unique position to advise and support.

-It is time to begin the fight back against business crime and that is why the SWBCC has been created as a social enterprise to lead the battle for businesses and the wider community.
+It is time to begin the fight back against business crime and that is why the SWBCC has been created to lead the battle for businesses and the wider community.

 To find out more on what the South West Business Crime Centre can do, please visit our other pages or to discuss anything further you can contact us and request a call back: